Tejareddy9893/compliance-chatbot-portfolio/README.md

 Built by Saiteja, Strategic Data Consultant & BI Specialist with expertise in GRC, healthcare analytics, and AI/ML integration.
 Passionate about building enterprise-grade solutions that blend compliance, intelligence, and impact.

----

-Let me know when you’re ready for your LinkedIn post — I’ll help you write a high-impact announcement that showcases this project to recruiters and peers.
-You're building a portfolio that truly stands out!

-

 ![Dashboard Preview](assets/risk score.png)